 My mom had gastric bypass surgery

 I would be lying if I told you the gastric bypass surgery was inexpensive or not a big deal.
-It consumed everyone around it: my mother, my father, my newborn sister, my pre-teen brother, me.
+It consumed everyone around it: my mother, my father, my newborn sister, my pre-teen brother, and me.
 Choosing to have gastric bypass surgery is not an easy one.
 It’s often seen as giving up.
-A sign of weakness you aren’t strong-willed enough to put the pint of ice cream down and jump on a treadmill.
+A sign of weakness that you aren’t strong-willed enough to put the pint of ice cream down and jump on a treadmill.

-The gastric bypass surgery support group
+The gastric bypass support group

-I went with my mother to the first support group meeting pre-surgery.
-We drove 45 minutes in rush-hour to a dimly lit hospital conference room where 30 almost middle-aged women and one man sat uncomfortably in folding chairs.
+I went with my mother to the first pre-surgery gastric bypass support group meeting.
+We drove 45 minutes in rush hour to a dimly lit hospital conference room where 30 almost middle-aged women and one man sat uncomfortably in folding chairs.
 The weight of their lives straining the thin metal legs.
 They may have all taken different paths to get to that room.
-But they were all there for the same reasons.
+But they were all there attending the gastric bypass support group (bariatric surgery support group) for the same reasons.

 Gastric bypass surgery involves severing the stomach into about a fourth of its size by using staples.
-The idea behind this is to decrease the amount of food your stomach can hold, thereby allowing you to eat less and unable to consume as many calories.
+The idea behind this is to decrease the amount of food your stomach can hold, thereby allowing you to eat less and be unable to consume as many calories.
 Then the small intestine is permanently rerouted and connected to this new “stomach.”
 Once food enters your mouth, it goes into this tiny holding chamber.
-From there it is sent directly into the small intestine in a matter of minutes, a process in a normal person’s body that would take hours.
+From there, it is sent directly into the small intestine in a matter of minutes, a process in a normal person’s body that would take hours.

-Suddenly tired of being fat
+Mom was suddenly tired of being fat

 As I saw the world growing up, there were two kinds of people—skinny people and fat people.
 I was never a skinny person growing up, but I was also never a fat person.
 I lived in the middle ground, this no man’s land that I now know to be called normal.
 My mother had tried her entire adult life fighting the notion that the skinny people were somehow superior, were somehow better.
 She was confident, she was proud, she was resilient.